ag-grid/react-data-grid/slider-game-puzzle/README.md

 The game engine itself is not written in React.
 It is a simple [JavaScript object](https://github.com/ag-grid/react-data-grid/blob/main/slider-game-puzzle/src/SliderGame.js).

-The AG Grid game front end uses the `AgGridReact` front end, set to `reactUi="true"` to enable the [new React rendering engine](https://ag-grid.com/react-data-grid/reactui/), this improves the performance and experience of using AG Grid with the React Developer Tools.

 ## Customization of AG Grid

 AG Grid supports customization in many different ways.
 For this game we use:

-- Custom React Components
+- Custom React Components for Cell Renderer and Header Component.
-- The Custom React Components styled by CSS
+- The Custom React Components styled by CSS.
 - Grid Options have a `cellClass` which uses a function to provide different class names for the cells based on their contents.

 ## Custom Header Components